IBM/graphql-schema-bindings/examples/xkcd/README.md

 ## How it works

 Our sample creates a class called `Comic` to define the comic we are looking for.
 It takes an ID of the comic that we're looking for.
 We then specify what fields we want back about our comic.
-In this case we are asking for the `id` of the comic, the `title` of the comic, the URL to the `image` of the comic, and the `transcript` for the comic which is the image tooltip text.
+In this case we are asking for the `id` of the comic, the `title` of the comic, the URL to the `image` of the comic, and the `transcript` for the comic which shows a transcript of the text of the comic.
 All of these fields are optional.

 ### Let's look at the code